oyku-gencay/GettingAndCleaningDataCourseProject/CodeBook.md

 One of the data output of the script is called **"avg_data.txt"** and it is produced by

-`write.table(averages_data, "avg_data.txt", row.name=FALSE)`
+`write.table(averages_data, "avg_data.txt", row.names=FALSE)`

-Feel free to change the `row.name` parameter value to **TRUE** to output the column names.
-The variables in this data file are the averages of each variable by **subject** and **activity**
+The variables in this data file are the averages of each variable by **subject** and **activity**.
+In other words, there is only one line of data for each subject doing each activity.

+The data file **avg_data.txt** should contain 180 rows of data for 68 variables

 ## Variables

 The output of the script contains two tidy data files.
-The tidy data file is called "combined_data.csv" and it is in the CSV format.
+The tidy data file is called **"combined_data.csv"** and it is in the CSV format.

 The output file contains means and standard deviation of measurements that come from "accelerometer" and "gyroscope" of the device in 3-axis (X, Y and Z) in time domain and a Fast Fourier Transform (FFT) applied to signals to produce frequency domain.